containers/podman/docs/source/markdown/podman-build.1.md

 suitable user name to use as the default setting for this option.

-**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless usernamespace in the container, rather than being relative to the host as it would be when run rootful.
+**NOTE:** When this option is specified by a rootless user, the specified mappings are relative to the rootless user namespace in the container, rather than being relative to the host as it would be when run rootfull.

 #### **\-\-userns-gid-map-group**=*group*